skeet70/nixos-config/README.md

 USB drives should mount automatically, but if they don't use `udiskctl (un)mount -b /dev/sdX`.
 Toggle between `dvorak` and `us` keyboard layouts with caps lock.

+Use `nmtui` to manager network stuff.

+## TODO

+- blueberry bluetooth?